puppetlabs/puppet-docs/source/pe/3.0/install_windows.markdown

 ### What Gets Installed

 In order to provide a self-contained installation, the Puppet installer includes all of Puppet's dependencies, including Ruby, Gems, and Facter.
 (Puppet redistributes the 32-bit Ruby application from [rubyinstaller.org](http://rubyinstaller.org).
+MCollective is also installed.

-These prerequisites are used only for Puppet and do not interfere with other local copies of Ruby.
+These prerequisites are used only for Puppet Enterprise components and do not interfere with other local copies of Ruby.

 ### Program Directory